erenyusufduran/path/09-blockchain/01-hyperledger/02-course/03-peer-concepts.md

 - Host devpeer need to set with an IP address
   - if in `sudo vi/etc/hosts` does not have devpeer:
     - `sudo edit /etc/hosts`
+  ***
+- Hostname for the TLS certificate must match with VM hostname.
+- Hostname must have IP address setup

+## Gossip Data Dissemination Protocol

+_Gossip data dissemination_ protocol is computer-to-computer process that is based on the way _social network disseminates information_ or how the _epidemics spread_.

+The main objective of this protocol is to get all the nodes in sync in terms of the data they hold.

+- There is **NO CENTRAL** data repository or hub.
+- _Nodes interact_ with each other to _send | receive data_.
+- Network state is _eventually consistent_.
+- Inherent _redundancy_, because each of these nodes pull the same data.

+> Hyperledger Fabric Peers _leverage gossip data dissemination protocol_ to broadcast ledger and channel data in a scalable fashion.

+There are 3 primary functions;

+1. Manages _Peer discovery_ & _channel membership_
+2. Peers identify the missing data and receive daata from other peers.
+3. New peers catch up by receiving data from other peers.

+> All peers engaged in the concept network must be members of the same channel.
+In other words two peers that have joined different channels will not engage in the gossip data dissemination protocol.

+One of the peer is elected as a leader.
+The leader peer then connects to the order to receive the block data on receiving the block data from the orderer.
+The leader peer forwards that block data to lead peers in the network.
+These peers receiving the data.
+Then engage in te gossip dissemination to disseminate the new block data to the rest of the peers in the network.

+Sometimes the peers will discover that they are lagging.
+In that case, they don't wait for the data to be sent.
+They can initiate a pull request from other peers to guard the log data, builds forward data to random number of peers, and this number is selected independently by each of the peers.

+There are two ways in which the leader can be set.
+Either it can be set statically by way of assigning the peer the role of a leader, or it can be set by real dynamic election of leader RUNTIME.

+Peers send signed heartbeats to other peers.
+If connected peer, does not send, then that peer is pushed after some time.
+That's how the inactive peers are removed from the Gossip Network.